CEOs With Learning Disabilities: Stop Letting Labels Hold You Back

 Learning Disabilities are Learning Advantages

 If you have been diagnosed with a learning disability, you need to change your mindset towards your “condition”.
 You don’t actually have a disability.
 All you need to do is learn how to harness the differences in your brain chemistry to achieve things “regular” people cannot.
-Make a commitment to working harder than everyone else.
+Commit to outworking the people in your peer group, not by hours but by attention to the right work.

 If I did not have all the learning disabilities mentioned above, I would not be a successful entrepreneur with six businesses.